Spring begins a stunning transition in western North Carolina that carries on into summer.

 2) Help Your Pet Beat Thirst and Dehydration

 Even if your pet is not suffering from heatstroke, they can still become dehydrated without the proper water supply.
-Furthermore, if your pet's water bowl is outside, the water can get extremely hot and undrinkable through the course of the day.
+Furthermore, if your pet's water bowl is outside, the water can get extremely hot and undrinkable throughout the course of the day.
 Your dogs, cats, rabbits, and other pets need plenty of fresh water all day during each summer day.
 Otherwise, they can get sick, or they will search for water in dangerous places, such as rain puddles.

 3) Help Your Pets Beat Diseases that Come from Rainwater